Here is how the Domestic Program works in Cebu City, Philippines:

 4. “Livelihood Assistance” Special Project:

-The NSV Promoters are in 2 Categories: “Motivators” and “Facilitators”.
+The NSV Educators are in 2 Categories: “Motivators” and “Facilitators”.

-However, if the client was referred by one of his “downlines” or Motivators, the P100 goes to his Motivator and he as a Facilitator will receive Php 200.
 The function of the Facilitator, is to guide and oversee his Motivators.
-He can recruit Motivators.
+He can recruit more Motivators (aside from educating/motivating/ direct clients).
 The more Motivators he has, the more extra income he will receive.
-The same thing with the Motivators: the more clients they can educate and refer for NSV, the more extra income they can have.
+The same thing with the Motivators: the more clients they can educate and refer for NSV, the more extra income they will have.
 The “uplines” of the Motivators are the Facilitators and the “downlines” of the Facilitators are the Motivators.